- Mountain lions are often referred to as pumas, panthers, or cougars depending on geographical location.

 Like Alaska, Vermont is a state where many residents report cougar sightings.
 State wildlife biologists say these usually turn out to be bobcats.

 Washington’s mountain lions live all over the state except for a small area around the Columbia River Basin.
 They live in the Cascade Mountains and are an important predator in the state’s ecosystems.
 In 1996, Washington passed a law banning the use of hounds to hunt mountain lions.
+The Washington Department of Fish & Wildlife reports a population of 3,600.

 Wisconsin: Confirmed sightings